codecrs/PHPShark/README.md

-# PHPSpark
+# PHPShark
-PHP Spark - An Intensive PHP MVC framework for Advanced Developers.
+PHP Shark - An Intensive PHP MVC framework for Advanced Developers.
 It has basic functionality of putting up complex portals in minutes.
 However it is much as RAW as it is an Deliverable Framework.
 Not to be compare with Competents - CAKEPHP & CODEIGNITER or Even LARAVEL, as it was built to meet its own challenges.

-# Purpose of PHPSpark.
+# Purpose of PHPShark.
-PHP SPARK is built basically for its ORM Query Library for Modeling.
+PHP SHARK is built basically for its ORM Query Library for Modeling.
 A powerful query library build with PDO architecture.

 **PS** : the software is well tested with MySql Database.
 Will be ready for other databases soon.

-## Lets us create a country table with PHPSpark Query.
+## Lets us create a country table with PHPShark Query.
 ```
 if(!\orm\Query::is_table('country')){
     \orm\Table::create()